crazytoucan/math2d/docs/index.md

 order: 1
 ---

-# vectormath
+# math2d

-Welcome to the Vectormath docs site!
+Welcome to the Math2d docs site!
 These docs are still a huge work in progress, but in the meantime, you can check out the [API Reference]({{ site.baseurl }}/api/).